-A flexible TWT is a nonzero value indicated in the Next TWT field of a TWT Information frame with All TWT subfield equal to 0, which is independent from any existing TWT values of TWT sessions that the HE STA might be following (if any).
+A flexible TWT is a nonzero value indicated in the Next TWT subfield(#20333) of a TWT Information frame with All TWT subfield equal to 0, which is independent from any existing TWT values of TWT agreements(#21092, 20838) that the HE STA might be following (if any).
 The HE STA sets the fields of the transmitted TWT Information frame as defined in 26.8.4.1 (General).

+NOTE—Flexible TWT support does not depend on the STA’s TWT capabilities, i.e., the STA can use flexible TWT without being required to set up an individual TWT agreement or broadcast TWT schedule.(#20354)

-An HE STA that successfully exchanges a TWT Information frame with flexible TWT and that contains a TWT Flow Identifier that identifies an existing TWT agreement shall replace the next TWT SP start time for that TWT agreement with the value contained in the Next TWT Information frame.
+An HE STA that successfully exchanges a TWT Information frame with flexible TWT and that contains a TWT Flow Identifier that identifies an existing individual TWT agreement shall replace the next TWT SP start time for that individual TWT agreement with the value contained in the Next TWT subfield of the TWT Information frame(#20334).

 TGax Editor: Change the paragraphs below as follows (#CID 21092, 20333, 21093, 20353-20358, 20361):

-An HE STA that successfully exchanges a TWT Information frame with flexible TWT and that contains a TWT Flow Identifier that does not identify any existing TWT agreement shall preserve the PM mode from the time the TWT Information frame was sent to the time indicated in the Next TWT field of the TWT Information frame.
+An HE non-AP STA that successfully exchanges a TWT Information frame with flexible TWT and that contains a TWT Flow Identifier that does not identify any existing individual TWT agreement preserves the PM mode from the time the TWT Information frame was sent to the time indicated in the Next TWT subfield(#20333) of the TWT Information frame as described below.

-NOTE—When the TWT Information frame has the All TWT field equal to 1 then the TWTs are resumed as described in 26.8.4.2 (TWT information for individual TWT) and 26.8.4.3 (TWT information for broadcast TWT).
+NOTE—When the TWT Information frame has the All TWT field equal to 1 then the TWTs are suspended and resumed(#21092) as described in 26.8.4.2 (TWT information for individual TWT) and 26.8.4.3 (TWT information for broadcast TWT).

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 21093, 20353-20358, 20361):

-A non-AP HE STA that transmits a TWT Information frame that contains a flexible TWT may go to doze state if it is in PS mode and may be unavailable if it is in active mode and shall preserve the PM mode from the time it sent the TWT Information frame to the time it indicated in the Next TWT field of the TWT Information frame and shall be in the awake state if the STA is in PS mode and in the awake state if the STA is in active mode.(#16428)
+A non-AP HE STA that transmits a TWT Information frame that contains a flexible TWT to a peer STA may go to doze state after receiving the acknowledgment if it is in PS mode (i.e., the PM subfield of the Frame Control field of the TWT Information frame is 1) and may be unavailable if it is in active mode (i.e., the PM subfield of the Frame Control field of the TWT Information frame is 0) and shall be in the awake state at the time it indicated in the Next TWT field of the TWT Information frame and shall be in the PS mode if the PM subfield of the TWT Information frame was 1 and in active mode if the PM subfield of the TWT Information frame was 0.
+The STA, once in the awake state, shall follow the rules that correspond to the power management mode of the STA, which are defined in in 11.2.3 (Power management in a non-DMG infrastructure network) for the Active and PS mode, and in 26.8 (TWT operation) when the STA operates within TWT SPs.(#16428)